Rory McIlroy Using Taylormade M2 Driver for WGC-HSBC Champions

 After Nike Golf announced they would stop making golf clubs and equipment in August, the question on everyone’s lips was ‘what clubs will Rory McIlroy use now?‘

-Whilst McIlroy hasn’t signed with anyone yet, we now know that he is using TaylorMade’s M2 Driver and 3 wood this week in preparation for the WGC-HSBC Champions.
+Whilst McIlroy hasn’t signed with anyone yet, we now know that he is using TaylorMade’s M2 Driver and 3 wood this week at the WGC-HSBC Champions.

 Related: WGC-HSBC Golf Betting Tips